ShlomoLibo/Attentional-Translation/README.md

 # Attentional Translation
 This project is a pytorch implementation of the [Neural Machine Tanslation by Jointly Learning to Align and Translate](https://arxiv.org/abs/1409.0473) paper, for German to English translation based on the Multi30k dataset. <br>
 The behaviour of two phenomena under that model were examined, that are unique to the German language: compound words and separable verbs. <br>
-A more detailed discussion about the experiments and results can be found [here](Neural Machine Translation by Jointly Learning to Align and Translate.pdf).
+A more detailed discussion about the experiments and results can be found [here](https://github.com/ShlomoLibo/Attentional-Translation/blob/master/Neural%20Machine%20Translation%20by%20Jointly%20Learning%20to%20Align%20and%20Translate.pdf).

 ## Compound Words
 In German, sometimes words that are separate in other languages are compounded into a single word.
 For that reason, German is famous for having long words (<i> Mamutwoerter </i> – mammoth words).
 For example:
 -	<i> Was ist deine Liblingsfarbe? </i>

-Is translated to:
+Translates to:
 -	<i> What is your favorite color? </i>

 Where <i>“Liblings”</i> corresponds to <i>“favorite”</i> and <i>“farbe”</i> corresponds to <i>“color”</i>. <br>